-When I arrived at the Cincinnati Art Museum, I was welcomed with a downpour of rain and an outside gloom that unconsciously soured my mood.
+When I arrived at the Cincinnati Art Museum, I was welcomed with a downpour of rain and an outside gloom- fitting for the moment.
 I greeted my coworkers from Idlewild (a clothing boutique located in the heart of Over-the-Rhine, and in my undoubtedly biased opinion, the best local resource for accessible high-end fashion) at the back security entrance, shaking our umbrellas out and tending to our respective nerves.
 The occasion was a private tour of the museum’s fashion archives and its extensive collection of pieces from Issey Miyake, an existence of which I, and presumably most other residents in the greater Cincinnati area, was totally unaware of.
 I’d always been impressed by the museum’s permanent collection, one which is fascinating considering the rather infamously guarded nature of Cincinnati’s cultural presence.
 Furthermore, the idea of real, in-the-cloth, not-viewed-through-a-screen designer clothing is totally foreign to my understanding of the city.

 Despite my previous remark on Cincinnati’s cultural participance, there is undoubtedly an energy that’s permeated the city, a rejuvenated sense of purpose among the populace in its offerings and reputation.
 Particularly with fashion.
 This newfound pride in the medium of textiles likely stems from the dramatic growth in recent years of the University of Cincinnati’s School of Design, Architecture, Arts, and Planning.
 DAAP for short.
 Idlewild’s store director, Tessa Clark, is a graduate of DAAP and found fame as a participant on season 17 of Project Runway.
 Her presence in the city, along with a legion of high-performing students and professionals that have spread across the nation, has earned Cincinnati and its namesake university’s design school a great deal of respect.